Here’s why the best investing opportunities are not obvious 😊

 All Revenue is Not Created Equal: The Keys to the 10X Revenue Club, Bill Gurley, May 24, 2011

-The above-mentioned quote, observed in social and political movements, is very applicable with investing.
+The above-mentioned quote, observed in social and political movements, is very applicable to investing.
 James Stephen Donaldson (aka Mr Beast) said something similar in a different way as shown below.

 A new investment idea will be initially ignored by the wider investing community, but as it gains more attention, it may be met with scepticism and ridicule.
 The investment idea may face more opposition from those who are invested in the status quo.
-As the share price keeps going up, it becomes widely accepted and profitable.
-By then, the market capitalisation will be high and become overvalued as it is now pricing with higher expectations.
+We do not like to be the only one investing in the stock that everyone disagrees with.
+However, when the share price keeps going up, it becomes widely accepted and profitable.
+By then, the stock may become overvalued as it is now pricing with higher expectations.
 It is a reminder that successful investing often requires due diligence and independent thinking.
 We may go against the market and endure scepticism or opposition in the short term to achieve long-term success.
 The psychology of the market cycle depicted below is an accurate reflection of the behaviour of the majority of market participants.
 It applies to the market, a sector or individual stock.

 Hence, the best investments are not obvious.